dpim/msgraph-sdk-ios/README.md

 # Get started with the Microsoft Graph SDK for iOS

-This client library is a release candidate and is still in preview status - please continue to provide feedback as we iterate towards a production supported library.
+> This client library is in *preview* - We're looking for feedback

-For complete samples, on how to integrate and use the SDK, please visit connect samples for [swift](https://github.com/microsoftgraph/ios-swift-connect-rest-sample) and [objective-c](https://github.com/microsoftgraph/ios-objectivec-connect-rest-sample).
+For complete samples, on how to integrate and use the SDK, take a look at our connect samples for [Swift](https://github.com/microsoftgraph/ios-swift-connect-rest-sample) and [Objective-C](https://github.com/microsoftgraph/ios-objectivec-connect-rest-sample).

 ## 1. Installation

 ### Install via Cocoapods
 * [Install Cocoapods](http://guides.cocoapods.org/using/getting-started.html) - Follow the getting started guide to install Cocoapods.
-* Add the following to your Podfile : `pod 'MSGraphSDK', '~> 0.10' - Make sure the podfile specifies the target.
+* Add the following to your Podfile : `pod 'MSGraphSDK', '~> 0.11' - Make sure the podfile specifies the target.
 For more details, please refer to the complete samples mentioned above.
-* Run the command `pod install` to install the latest MSGraphSDK pod.
+* Run `pod install` to install the latest MSGraphSDK pod.
-* Add `#import <MSGraphSDK/MSGraphSDK.h>` to all files that need to reference the SDK.
+* Add `#import <MSGraphSDK/MSGraphSDK.h>` to all files referencing the SDK.

 ## 2. Getting started

 ### 2.1 Register your application

-Register your application by following [these](https://graph.microsoft.io/en-us/app-registration) steps.
+Register your application by following [these steps](https://graph.microsoft.io/en-us/app-registration).

 ### 2.2 Authentication